the-database/mpv-upscale-2x_animejanai/README.md

 The upscaling can be further customized using the configuration file for AnimeJaNai which is located at `mpv-upscale-2x_animejanai/portable_config/shaders/animejanai_v2.conf`.
 The configuration file allows the setup of up to 9 custom slots and also the use of custom chains, conditional settings based on video resolution and framerate, downscaling to improve performance, and more.
 All available settings are described in more detail in the config file.
 More information on custom configurations will be available on the wiki soon.
 The custom slots can be activated with keybindings `Ctrl+1` through `Ctrl+9`.
 To use one of these custom slots as the default upscaler, set the appropriate profile name corresponding to the desired slot in mpv.conf, such as `profile=upscale-on-1`.

 All keybindings can be customized by editing lines near the bottom of the `mpv-upscale-2x_animejanai/portable_config/input.conf` file.
 By default, AnimeJaNai upscaling can be turned off using the `Ctrl+0` keybinding.

+All other mpv settings can be configured by editing `mpv-upscale-2x_animejanai/portable_config/mpv.conf` (see the [mpv manual](https://mpv.io/manual/stable/) for all options) for mpv options or `mpv-upscale-2x_animejanai/portable_config/input.conf` for mpv keybindings.

+By default, screenshots can be taken with the `s` key and are stored in `mpv-upscale-2x_animejanai/portable_config/screenshots`.

 ## 2x_AnimeJaNai V2 Models
 The 2x_AnimeJaNai V2 models are a collection of real-time 2x Real-ESRGAN Compact, UltraCompact, and SuperUltraCompact models designed specifically for upscaling 1080p anime to 4K resolution.
 These models prioritize correcting the inherent blurriness often found in anime while preserving essential details and colors.
 Although trained on 1080p anime and optimized for upscaling from 1080p to 4K, the models can still produce worthwhile results when upscaling some lower-resolution anime.
 SD anime can be upscaled to HD, or the model can be run twice to upscale SD content to UHD.